ruby-amqp/rubymarchhare.info/articles/connecting.md

 Several PaaS environments set `RABBITMQ_URL` environment variable to indicate the connection URI to use.
 In this case, connect using the connection URI.
-Accessing environment variables with Hot Bunnies is not any different from any other Ruby code:
+Accessing environment variables with March Hare is not any different from any other Ruby code:

 ``` ruby
 MarchHare.connect(:uri => ENV["RABBITMQ_URL"])